Kfollen93/Mini-Reference-Guide/README.md

 <details>
   <summary><b>Constructors</b></summary>
   To quote Microsoft: "Constructors enable the programmer to set default values, limit instantiation, and write code that is flexible and easy to read."
 A constructor is called whenever its class (or struct) is created.
+You will often utilize a constructor to initialize the private fields of the class while creating an instance for the class.
 <br>
 </details>